Norwich Bar Billiards

 5. To ensure that the final score for the frame is recorded on the match scorecard.

-The referee is permitted to advise the player of potential situations which may result in a foul (e.g. the red ball not being played when available, or the three-in-a-row maximum break-off rule), and should attempt to announce when the bar has dropped, though the referee should not be held accountable should either of these not occur.
+The referee is permitted to advise the player of potential situations which may result in a foul (e.g. the red ball not being played when available, or the three-in-a-row shot limit has been reached), and should attempt to announce when the bar has dropped, though the referee should not be held accountable should either of these not occur.

 8. MINIMUM PLAYER RULE